anthonyuitz/InfiniteTower/README.md

 The possible stats are Str, Agi, and Luk as well as the respective growth potentials for each of these stats.
 On level up, the player can choose to allocate either 5 points to any stat or .2 points to any growth potential.
 Str increases damage, Agi increase dodge chance, Luk increases item drop chance from killing monsters.

-Levels are procedurally generated through the following algorithm
+Levels are procedurally generated through the following algorithm:

 1. A large number of rooms are created with random x, y coordinates and gaussian distributed width and height, mean and stddev dependent on the current level as levels grow larger as the player goes higher in the tower
 2. A room is randomly selected from the list of generated rooms and all rooms that overlap with this room are removed from the list.
 3. Step 2 is repeated until there are no rooms in the list